Yagisan/The-Bustling-Valley/README.md

 ## The JSON Shuffle

 This is described [in depth here](https://stardewmodding.wiki/wiki/Json_Shuffle), but the short version is that adding, removing, or updating mods that use JSON assets in an ongoing save results in the items becoming messed up.
 It's not fixable.
-Please don't alter this modlist once you start playing.
+Please don't alter this modlist once you start playing. **If you do get a shuffle, the best thing to do is to put all shuffled items in the shipping bin, or trash it.**

 ## Unofficial 64 bit Stardew Valley